Code optimization: course introduction

 - Visual Studio Code (code.visualstudio.com)

-Additional required software for project development
+Required software for project development on Windows

 - Windows Subsystem for Linux (WSL) (docs.microsoft.com/en-us/windows/wsl/install)